 Certain holidays may be more important for one parent than the other.
 This includes certain holidays that may be more family-focused, like Thanksgiving or Christmas.
 One parent may also celebrate different holidays based on their religion.
 When parents can agree on designating certain holidays, this allows for predictable holiday schedules.

 Longer vacations out of town, out of the state, or even out of the country may take more planning.
 Parents should provide for vacation times that break from the standard visitation schedule.
 Most commonly, summer and winter vacations offer a long enough break to take children away from their regular schedule without missing school.

 Modifying the Custody and Visitation Schedule

-If there are problems coming to an agreement on a child custody or visitation schedule or if the schedule needs to be modified, contact the Joshua Wilson Law Firm in Raymore today.
-The Joshua Wilson Law Firm will be able to give you options for custody and visitation and take action to make sure you get to spend quality time with your child during the important and formative years.
+If there are problems coming to an agreement on a child custody or visitation schedule or if the schedule needs to be modified, contact the Higher Level Legal Law Firm in Raymore today.
+The Higher Level Legal Law Firm will be able to give you options for custody and visitation and take action to make sure you get to spend quality time with your child during the important and formative years.
 Contact us online or by calling (816) 331-9968.